trevcaru/psyvis-ml/README.md

 # psyvis-ml

-**Why not just accuracy on corrupted images?** The usual robustness test (ImageNet-C and friends) gives you one number per corruption at one fixed severity.
+**Why not just accuracy on corrupted images?**

+The usual robustness test (ImageNet-C and friends) gives you one number per corruption at one fixed severity.
 That tells you *that* a model degrades, but not the *shape* of the decline, the point where it breaks, or how steeply it falls off.

 Two models can score the same accuracy at one severity and still have very different breaking points.
-One is declining gracefully.
-The other is about to fall off a cliff.
+One might decline while the other falls sharply.
 A single number cannot tell them apart.

 `psyvis-ml` treats a vision model like a subject in a vision experiment.
 It sweeps a stimulus (contrast, noise, distractor size), fits a curve of P(correct) against the stimulus level, and reads off a **threshold**, a **slope**, and a **confidence interval**.
-You get the curve, not a single point.
-That is what you need to compare models fairly, and to place a model's sensitivity on the same axis as a human observer's.
+You get the curve, instead of a single point.
+That is a way to compare models fairly, and to place a model's sensitivity on the same axis as a human observer's.

 ## What this measures

-New to this?
-Here is the idea in plain terms.

 ### Threshold

-Think of an eyesight test.
+Think of a classic pyschophysics visual experiment.
 Fade an image toward gray and watch when the model stops getting it right.
-The threshold is the contrast at which the model is correct 75% of the time.
+The threshold is the contrast at which the model is correct ~75% of the time.
 It marks where the model's ability breaks down.

+This is akin to calculating a detection threshold in human observers using the psychometric function.

 A lower threshold means sharper vision.
 On real images, resnet50's contrast threshold (about 0.05) is lower than vit_small's (about 0.20), so resnet50 recognizes fainter images.